jlleongarcia/jlleongarcia/content/blog/dev-forms.md

 It seems that FormBricks Forms can just be embedded **and not opened as a hyperlink url**.
 {{< /callout >}}

+But, you can do **a cool trick**.

+To make a button call the JS that makes FormBricks pop out.

 ### GoodSheet

 {{< details title="Using GoodSheet.io 📌" closed="true" >}}